maquinolopez/BES-Palaeo-Sig---Plum/README.md

 # _Plum_ age-depth modelling.

-This is an introduction to age-depth modelling using rplum, R package.
+This is an introduction to age-depth modelling using the R package rplum.

-Tutorial is divided into two sections, an introductory presentation (hosted in the presentation folder) and a RMarkdown file (hosted in the code's file) which shows the R instructions to get rplum installed and run examples.
+The tutorial is broken up into two sections: an introduction presentation (hosted in the folder "presentation") and an RMarkdown file (hosted in the folder "code") that contains instructions on how to install and use rplum.

-_Plum_runs_ folder contains the necessary files for running this tutorial's examples.
-This folder should be copied to the users home folder (R's working directory).
+The essential files for executing this lesson are located in the _Plum runs_ folder.
+The user's home folder, which serves as R's working directory, should have a copy of this folder.